List of One Piece characters: Lulusia Kingdom

+Long Ring Long Land

+Tonjit is an old man who comes from a nomadic nation traveling yearly between the different parts of Long Ring Long Land, which is a ring of islands connected underwater.
+The Straw Hats befriend Tonjit and his horse Sherry, who is shot by Foxy leading to the Foxy Pirates clashing with the Straw Hats in a Davy Back Fight.

 Water 7

 Water 7 (水の都ウォーターセブン, Mizu no Miyako Wōtā Sebun) is a city with water-ways and canals that are used for transportation almost like roads, often surrounded by sidewalks on the canals.
+Said canals around the city take inspiration by Venice, Italy.

 There is Galley-La Company, the company with the best carpenters in the world, including: